 Middle front-end developer

 Seniority comes with years of experience.
-That is why a middle front-end developer is a safer choice for your company.
+That is why a middle front-end developer is safer for your company.
 A great web developer will examine your business aims and budget and propose alternatives and ways to solve problems.
-As it concerns their skillset, the middle front-end developer has already gained expertise in more than one programming language.
+As it concerns their skillset, the middle front-end developer has already gained expertise in multiple programming languages.

 Senior front-end developer

 On the other hand, if you need a front-end developer for a senior position, then only a senior front-end developer will have the skills required for the job.
-This person is not only a quick and effective web developer but also has the knowledge required to create high-quality code for an optime UI on your company’s website.
+This person is a quick and effective web developer and has the knowledge required to create high-quality code for an optime UI on your company’s website.
 The senior developer doesn’t require much time for onboarding and needs no supervision.

 A great web developer is also familiar with version control, usually at GitHub, which allows recording the changes done to the website files.
 Proficiency with AJAX, JSON, and Websocket is also important for a front-end developer.
 Implementing AJAX on a WebSocket connection is conceptually easy.
 AJAX allows sending and retrieving JSON data from a server asynchronously without interfering with the display and behavior of your web page.